 All eleven funds are committed to collaboratively working together to meet the government's criteria for pooling and have signed an Inter-Authority Agreement to underpin their partnership.
-This is currently in the process of being reviewed by the ACCESS Authorities.

 The proposed structure and basis on which the ACCESS Pool will operate in order to meet the Governments criteria was set out in the July 2016 submission to Government.
 A copy of the submission and the progress made against the timetable is available on the ACCESS website at www.accesspool.org